Maricopa Repeaters: 145.210 MHz PL 162.2

 New Hams Licensed at Technician Boot Camp

-Joshua Babb K6FZ held a Technician licensing class on Friday November 20 and 21.
-This is the second Technician Licensing Boot Camp that Josh has instructed and this time 17 out of 19 students passed their exam.
-Several VE examiners from the MARA MVET team helped monitor the testing and grade the exams.
+Joshua Babb K6FZ was the instructor at a Technician licensing class on Friday November 20 and 21.
+Bob Singer, W1RDS, was the coordinator making sure things like enrollment, study guides, and lunch got done.
+Timothy Monson, N7LVB, taught a segment of the class.
+Nick Ellis, N7RM, Norm Fasoletos, K7NWF, and Bob Howard, W8RH from our VE Team were there to monitor exams.
+This is our second Technician Licensing Boot Camp and this time 17 out of 19 students passed their exam.
+Several VE examiners, including from the MARA MVET team helped monitor the testing and grade the exams.

 Bringing new hams into the hobby and "Elmering" them once they're licensed and starting out are long held traditions in amateur radio and a primary focus of our club.
 Congratulations to all of those who passed their exam.